Smile-SA/magento2-module-debug-toolbar/doc/add-zone.md

 You can:

-- Format values, using the `formatValue` method.
-You can specify rules to generate automatic warnings.
+- Format values with the `formatValue` method.
-- Display sections, using the `displaySections` method.
+- Display sections with the `displaySections` method.
-- Add values to the summary zone, using the `addToSummary` method.
+- Add values to the summary zone with the `addToSummary` method.

-Then, you can add this new zone to the toolbar, by adding an observer on the event `smile_debug_toolbar_set_zones`.
+Then, you can add this new zone to the toolbar by adding an observer on the event `smile_debug_toolbar_set_zones`.

 The following objects will be available in the event:

 - `zones`: contains the list of the current zones.
 - `summary_block`: contains the summary zone.

-You can use them as follow:
+For example:

 ```php
 <?php